tueimage/essential-skills/numpy-scipy-matplotlib.md

 The 'io' in `imageio` stands for input and output, which tells you that this library will only be used for reading and writing image files. `imageio` supports almost all 2D image formats, such as `jpg`, `bmp`, `gif`, and `tiff`.

-You can read any such file on your computer if you supply the path of the image to the `imageio.imread()` function, like this
+You can read any such file on your computer if you supply the path of the image to the `imageio.imread()` function, like this:

 ```python
 my_image = imageio.imread('path/to/image')